Simultaneous resolution of singularities in the Nash category: finiteness and effectiveness: Real spectrum, Families of Nash functions

-Moreover, $u,v,w$ are bounded by recursive functions of $n, p, q\,\, \mbox{and}\,\, r.$ \end{teo} \begin{proof} Using the technique in \cite{D} we can parametrize the Nash NC-systems of complexity bounded by $(p,q)$ by a semialgebraic subset defined by a first order formula of the theory of real closed fields with coefficients in $\mathbb{Z}.$ Indeed we know that the fact to be a Nash manifold of complexty bounded by $(p,q)$ can be translated into a first order formula of the theory of real closed fields (see \cite{R}, Proposition 3.5 and \cite{D}, Proposition 5.7 (i)) and by the proof of Lemme \ref{croisement normaux} the normal crossing property also can be translated into a first order formula of the theory of real closed fields.
+Moreover, $u,v,w$ are bounded by recursive functions of $n, p, q\,\, \mbox{and}\,\, r.$ \end{teo} \begin{proof} By Theorem \ref{prepa}, the parameters space $\mathcal{A}(n,p,q)$ of semialgebraic subsets of $R^n$ of complexity bounded by $(p,q)$ is a semialgebraic set. then the parameters space of Nash submanifolds of $R^n$ of complexity bounded by $(p,q)$ is included in $\mathcal{A}(n,p,q)$ and is a semialgebraic subset of $\mathcal{A}(n,p,q)$.
+Indeed, the condition for a semialgebraic subset to be a Nash manifold can be translated into a first order formula of the theory of real closed fields (see \cite{R}, Proposition 3.5 and \cite{D}, Proposition 5.7 (i)).
+Let us denote this set by $\mathcal{N}(n,p,q)$.